Home » Garden » The Best Fall Garden Flowers

 Strawflowers

-They come in vibrant shades of pink, orange, yellow, and white, making them perfect for both fresh arrangements and dried floral crafts.
+Strawflowers are known for their papery-textured blooms that retain color even when dried, making them a great choice for fall gardens.
+They come in vibrant shades of pink, orange, yellow, and white so they look incredible in both fresh arrangements and dried floral crafts.

 While I’ve found some at the nursery, strawflowers are so easy to start from seed.
 They get pretty tall in the garden and might need staking so they don’t fall over.